-In 2021, Fiji’s parliament passed new intellectual property laws including protection of trademarks, patents, and designs.
-The new law is yet to come into force.
-Fiji is not included in the 2022 USTR’s annual Special 301 Report watchlist.
+In 2021, Fiji’s parliament approved new intellectual property legislation protecting trademarks, patents, and designs.
+However, authorities have not yet implemented this legislation.
+The United States Trade Representative did not list Fiji in its 2022 annual Special 301 Report watchlist.

-Mr. Cheepchanok Chernkwanma is an IP Specialist IP Attaché based in Bangkok, Thailand who covers the Southeast Asia region (including the Pacific Islands).
-His office location and contact details are provided below:
+Mr. Cheepchanok Chernkwanma, an Intellectual Property Attaché at the U.S. Embassy in Bangkok, Thailand, covers the Southeast Asia region, including the Pacific Islands.
+See below for his office location and contact details.

 U.S. Embassy Bangkok